What is a Committed Intimate Relationship?

 If such a relationship exists what does this mean?

-If such a relationship exists property that might be considered community during the relationship could be equitably divided.
-This is different from an actual marriage where at rare times the court may also divide up separate property.
+If such a relationship exists property of even an unmarried couple may be equitably divided.
 Community property tends to refer to all property acquired between a husband and wife while they are married, minus gifts or inheritance.
 Community property would apply to both debts and assets.
-Property acquired before the relationship or after the relationship would be considered separate property.
+Often property acquired before the relationship or after the relationship would be considered separate property.
 While not always the case, often times, when property is considered community it is divided equally 50/50.

 What are my options and rights?